STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of the proposed STSyn.
-For comparison, we consider state-of-art schemes including AdaSync \cite{dutta2018slow}, PASGD \cite{haddadpour2019local} and AdaComm \cite{wang2019adaptive} mentioned in Subsection~\ref{background}.
+For comparison, we consider state-of-the-art schemes including FedNova \cite{wang2020tackling}, PASGD \cite{haddadpour2019local} and AdaComm \cite{wang2019adaptive} mentioned in Subsection~\ref{background}.
 In addition, we explore the effect of the hyper-parameters $K$ and $U$ on the performance of STSyn.